leeboardtools/mimon/UIDesignNotes.md

     * @name ActiveRowTable
     * @class
     */
-    ActiveRowCollapsibleTable = activeRowTable(CollapsibleRowTable);
+    ActiveRowCollapsibleTable = activeRowTable(CollapsibleRowTableOld);
         - AccountList
         - PricedItemsList

-    RowTable
-        - Column
-            - width
-            - width renderer
-            - Header
-            - Footer

-        - Body
-            - rows are identified by index
-                - This is needed for virtual support
-            - reverse indexing?
-Or should this just be done by the parent.
-            - row in view

-        - Active Row
-            - Keyboard support
-        - Virtual support
-        - Bottom up support

-    EditableRowTable
-        - RowTable
-        - Tracks edit state

-    CollapsibleRowTable
-        - Maybe not even?

 - RowTable To Do:
-    - Change onOpenRow/onCloseRow to onEnterRow, onExitRow, onEscapeRow
-    - Add EditableRowTable
-    - Add CollapsibleRowTable - or at least HOC type of thing.
+    - Add CollapsibleRowTableOld - or at least HOC type of thing.
     - Add column resizing support

-    - If scroll active row out of visible range, focus gets lost.